inner-outer-space/de-zoomcamp-2024/5-batch/readme.md

 To Submit the Job:
 - Click on the cluster to get to the Cluster Details page and then click `Submit Job`
     - Set Job Type: PySpark
-    - Specify Main python File: gs://ny-taxi-data-for-spark/code/07_spark_sql.py
+    - Specify Main Python File: gs://ny-taxi-data-for-spark/code/07_spark_sql.py
-    - Additional python files: None, There are no dependencies so you don't need to specify any other files.
+    - Additional Python files: None, There are no dependencies so you don't need to specify any other files.
     - Jar files: None
     - Job arguments:  using the bucket names rather than the local file paths.
         - `--input_green=gs://ny-taxi-data-for-spark/pq/green/2020/*`